XPRNetwork/grant-framework/applications/ProtonCryptoIndex.md

 We will launch a marketing campaign to attract new users and other communities to the proton ecosystem.

-Platforms we intend to utilize: Zealy, Twitter, Telegram.
+**Platforms we intend to utilize for the marketing campaign:** Zealy, Twitter, Telegram

 - **Milestone:** 4 (Major Milestone)
 - **Estimated duration:** 2 months
 - **FTE:**  3
 - **Costs:** 12,000 USD

-We intend to build and launch the Proton Crypto Index Prediction Game to crowd-source proton community intelligence and complement the Proton Crypto Index with community insight.
+We will launch Proton Crypto Index Prediction Game to crowd-source proton community intelligence and complement the Proton Crypto Index with community insight.

+**Proton Crypto Index Prediction Game will be launched**

 #### The total Grant Amount we are applying for is $25,000